 All of us know about the travel hackers that manage to travel the world for (almost) free.
 Their feats are hard to copy, as firstly you have to really dedicate lots of time to this, secondly, you have to have access to the US credit cards market as it’s way more generous than the EU credit card free flyer miles offers.
-But don’t fret – as an EU official you are uniquely place to get at least your next holiday fully or partially paid for by frequent flyer miles.
-Or at least finally get that coveted upgrade to business class.
+But don’t fret – as an EU official you are uniquely placed to get your next holiday at least partially paid for by frequent flyer miles.
+Or – get that coveted upgrade to business class.

 01 | Collecting frequent flyer miles by flying

 As a person working for EU institutions, you are well qualified to rack up serious frequent flier miles.
 At least in most positions.
 Don’t let this work benefit go to waste.

 Effort level: EASY.

 What to do?
 All you have to do is to sign up for any frequent flier miles programme you encounter.
 If the airline gives you a choice of what miles to accumulate, you should go for the more popular ones like ‘Miles & More’ as you can use these in most larger EU airlines.

 If you are already a member of a particular frequent flier miles program, register the number each time you fly.
 As your tickets will usually be booked by a travel agency, you won’t be able to enter your number at the time of purchase.
 However, no worries, you have several times register for frequent flier miles: at the time of purchase, during online registration, at the airport check-in desk (even if you have already checked in online), after the flight completes.

 I advise against registering for frequent flier miles after the flight.
 It’s the most manually intensive process and requires detailed information from your ticket.
 If you lose some part of your ticket, you won’t be able to register for the miles.
 If you haven’t registered your frequent flier number for a particular flight, it’s a good habit to take pictures of any tickets you get for easy reference later.